 This is the way Webcom implements multi-factor authentication.

-- The Webcom Authentication Service may also be used “standalone”, without any dependency to other Webcom services such as the Datasync Service.
+- The Webcom Authentication Service may also be used “standalone”, without any dependency to other Webcom services such as the ServerlessDb Service.

-- When using a Webcom own authentication method, users must be signed up before being allowed to sign in (don't laugh, it's really the first source of failure! 😉).
+- When using a Webcom own authentication method, users must have signed up before being allowed to sign in (don't laugh, it's really the first source of failure! 😉).